smmills/Phodymm/README.md

 ```

 This will create an executable called `demcmc` which can be used to run a differential evolution MCMC (DEMCMC).
-It is recommended you use this command on a computing cluster.
+It is recommended you run the demcmc executable on a computing cluster.
 Some example scripts to run the DEMCMC are included in
 `example_planets/Kepler-36`
 For more details look at the readme.txt in that folder.